-According to the critical reflection, since all staff members of the Faculty are involved in all degree programmes, it is not possible to give a student-staff ratio for one of the programmes.
-The critical reflection presents a student-staff ratio of 21.3 for the whole Faculty.
-The critical reflection of the EPA programme mentions that the current student-staff ratio for EPA is about 21:1.
-In the eyes of the panel, the quantity of staff is sufficient to create a stimulating learning environment for students.
+Since all staff members of the Faculty are involved in all degree programmes, it is not possible to give a student-staff ratio for one of the programmes.
+The critical reflection presents a student/staff ratio of 21.3 for the whole Faculty.
+The critical reflection for the MOT programme mentioned that the current student/staff ratio is about 23 to 1.
+Based on their observations during the site visit, the quantity of staff at MOT is, in general, sufficient to create a stimulating learning environment for students.

-The panel met with very enthusiastic and dedicated teachers of the EPA programme.
-The students were also very positive about the quality and involvement of the teachers.
+The students were positive about the quality and involvement of the teachers.
 Their doors are open, and staff and students are frequently present in the Faculty building.
-The quantity and quality of the staff in general are sufficient.
-All EPA staff is engaged in research and education.
-Members of the teaching staff hold a UTQ (University Teaching Qualification) or are taking the courses needed for the qualification.
-Almost all core staff with a teaching obligation have a PhD.
-All staff members fulfil the English language proficiency requirements of TU Delft.
-The quality of the teaching is regularly monitored.
-An essential component of this monitoring is to ask students their opinions after all courses.
-After each evaluation, the teachers reflect on the outcomes and propose improvement measures to the programme management.
+All teaching staff is engaged with research and education.
+Members of the teaching staff are UTQ (University Teaching Qualification) qualified, and many staff members have participated in advanced teaching qualification courses as well.
+All staff members fulfil the English language proficiency requirements.
+The quality of the teaching is regularly monitored and is an element in the annual performance review.
 The panel considers the staff qualified and well-prepared for their teaching responsibilities.